 The key concerns were:

-– daylight into the interior
+daylight into the interior

-– visual connections through the property and to the rear garden
+visual connections through the property and to the rear garden

-– retention of the existing kitchen area
+retention of the existing kitchen area, and

-– generation of entertainment space and cosier snug
+generation of entertainment space and cosier snug

-The creation of the designs explored the internal and external aesthetics and forms to ensure they worked with the existing property and the end users expectations.
+The creation of the designs explored the internal and external aesthetics and forms to ensure they worked with the existing property and the end-users expectations.
 The designs also explored the daylight penetration into the interior spaces and the rear extension.
 All of the schemes would satisfy permitted development rules and therefore not require any planning permission.

 The scheme was developed with the clients to work with their priorities and overall budget but ensure a high-quality finish and design.
 We altered the designs to focus on using sympathetic materials in the form of red brickwork but introduced feature details that make it a unique design.
-Internally we have designed it to be a exposed timber frame and plywood ceiling that will match up with the plywood linings and joinery.
+Internally we have designed it to be an exposed timber frame and plywood ceiling that will match up with the plywood linings and joinery.

 70 High Street, Huntingdon